Click on the Indicators below for More Information

 Data Source:

-Between 2016 and 2021 pCO2 showed a significant increasing trend and is at the upper range of historical values.
+Between 2019 and 2024 pCO2 showed no significant trend and was above historical values.

 Description of Sea Surface pCO2: